 The Healthy Families Act would guarantee working people the ability to earn up to seven paid sick days a year to recover from short-term illnesses, access preventive care, care for a sick family member or seek assistance related to domestic violence, sexual assault or stalking.
 Without paid sick days, workers are forced to make impossible choices when illness strikes: stay home, lose pay and risk their jobs; or go to work sick, jeopardize their health and spread illness to their co-workers and communities.
 Paid sick and safe days help keep families financially secure, workplaces and communities healthy and productive, and businesses and the economy strong.

-Forty locations in the United States, including eight states, have or will soon have paid sick days laws in place.
+Forty-four locations in the United States, including ten states, have or will soon have paid sick days laws in place.
 These laws have helped to dramatically expand paid sick days coverage to more than 13 million workers who did not previously have paid sick time.
 A strong, growing body of evidence from jurisdictions that have had laws in place for years shows that paid sick days benefit workers and families.
 These studies also show virtually no adverse effects—and some positive effects—on businesses and local economies.1

-Despite substantial increases in access to paid sick days as a result of new laws, approximately one-third of the private sector workforce in the United States—at least 37 million people—cannot earn paid sick days to use when they get sick.2 Millions more cannot earn time to care for a sick child or family member.3 Lower-wage workers, workers of color and hourly workers are least likely to have access to paid sick time.4
+Despite substantial increases in access to paid sick days as a result of new laws, nearly one-third of the private sector workforce in the United States—at least 34 million people—cannot earn paid sick days to use when they get sick.2 Millions more cannot earn time to care for a sick child or family member.3 Lower-wage workers, workers of color and hourly workers are least likely to have access to paid sick time.4

 Unpaid, unprotected days off have stark consequences for working families.
 For a family without paid sick days, just 3.3 days of lost pay due to illness are equivalent to an entire month of health care, on average, and 4.5 days are equivalent to an entire month of food.5 Nearly one-quarter of U.S. adults (23 percent) report they have lost a job or have been threatened with job loss for taking time off work due to illness or to care for a sick child or relative.6